christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 The statistical power needed to robustly estimte an interaction is much greater than a simple main effect (e.g. effect of forcing or photoperiod alone).
 It requires a 16 times greater sample size.
 Section 16.4 in ROS. \

 They suggest that experiment designs should include values of cues within the current and projected futures specie's range rather than focusing on extreme comparisons only.

+## 18 June
+### Influence of temperate forest autumn leaf phenology on segmentation of tree species from UAV imagery using deep learning
+Myriam Cloutier, Mickael Germain, Etienne Laliberte

+We need to to monitor vegetation and detect changes in biodiversity in the context of climate change.
+However, traditonal field surveys methods are labor intensive and time consuming which makes challenging to conduct repeated forest surveys

+When acquired repeatedly across a growing season, UAV imagery data combined with deep learning can leverage species-specific phenological patterns.